dkt-projekt/e-Clustering/README.md

 `language`: the language of the input files.
 Currently de and en are supported.

-`input`: the input for this service has to be in the form of an .arff file.
+`inputFile`: the input for this service has to be in the form of an .arff file.
 See http://www.cs.waikato.ac.nz/ml/weka/arff.html for an explanation of this format.
 The .arff file can be posted directly in a variable called inputFile.
-The content of the .arff file can be put in the body, or in the URL and specified with the parameter input.